Rudrakshajabala Upanishad: Associated practices and veneration

 Further, Kalagni Rudra says that one who wears a rudraksha should not consume alcohol, meat, garlic, onions. etc. The rudraksha should be worn on eclipses, solstices (Uttarayana and Dakshinayana), Poornima (full moon day), Amavasya (new moon day), and so forth.
 Further, the god says that the rudraksha symbolizes the Hindu Trinity (Trimurti); the base of the rudraksha is Brahma, its middle is Vishnu, and its top is Shiva; all gods reside in its hole.

 Sanatkumara joined by various sages approaches Kalagni Rudra.
 The sages include Nidagha, Jadabharata, Dattatreya, Katyayana, Bharadvaja, Kapila, Vasishtha, and Pippalada.
 The group asks Kalagni Rudra about other rules of wearing the rudraksha.
-The god says since they are born from Rudra's eyes, they are called rudraksha ("rudra+eyes").
+The god says since they are born from Rudra's eyes, they are called rudraksha ("rudra+eyes") making each rudraksha beads holding a special place in Hindu religious and spiritual practices containing Shiva’s divine power.
 Wearing it is equated to wearing Bhasma (sacred ash).
 The mere utterance of its name is equated to the charity of ten cows.
 Touching and wearing is equal to the donation of 2,000 cows; wearing in the ear is equivalent to the donation of 11,000 cows and the devotee attains the state of the 11 Rudras.
 Wearing the rudraksha is charity of a crore cows.
 However, wearing it in the ears is regarded as the best.